-I’m a finance student in Hong Kong and late last year I landed a 2018 internship at the only bank I applied to: Goldman Sachs.
+I’m a finance student in Hong Kong and late last year I landed an internship at the only bank I applied to: Goldman Sachs.
 This is no mean feat – there are fewer internships on offer here than in New York or London, but there are still thousands of people applying: local students, mainland Chinese students based in the city, and Hongkongers studying abroad.

-As you will know if you read my previous article on this site, I did pretty well during the HireVue interview (the one where you talk to a robot).
+I did pretty well during the HireVue interview (the one where you talk to a robot).
 But I also aced the so-called superday (the one where you talk to a lot of bankers).

 As background, my superday wasn’t really a whole day, but it did last two and a half hours.
 There were three separate interviews during this time, each featuring two people, so I met six Goldman staff in total.
 They ranged from MDs to recent grad hires, but the bank didn’t tell me their names in advance.